pkardas/notes/books/python-architecture-patterns/notes.md

 Handlers are the way we react to the events.
 They can call down to our model or call out to external services.
 We can define multiple handlers for a single event if we want to.
 Handlers can also raise other events.
 This allows us to be very granular about what a handler does and really stick to the SRP.

+## Chapter 10: Commands and Command Handler

+Commands are a type of message - instructions sent by one part of a system to another.
+We usually represent commands with dumb data structures and can handle them in much the same way as events.
+Commands are sent by one actor to another specific actor with the expectation that a particular thing will happen as a result.
+When we post a form to an API handler, we are sending a command.
+We name commands with imperative mood verb phrases like "allocate stock" or "delay shipment".

+Events are broadcast by an actor to all interested listeners.
+We often use events to spread the knowledge about successful commands.
+We name events with past-tense verb phrases like "order allocated to stock" or "shipment delayed".

+How to mitigate problems caused by the lost messages?
+The system might be left in an inconsistent state.
+In our allocation service we have already taken steps to prevent that from happening.
+We have carefully identified aggregates that act as consistency boundaries, and whe have introduced a UoW that manages the atomic success or failure of an update to an aggregate.

+When a user wants to make the system do something, we represent their request as a command.
+That command should modify a single aggregate and either succeed or fail in totality.
+Any other bookkeeping, cleanup and notification we need to do can happen via an event.
+We don;t require the event handlers to succeed in order for the command to be successful.

+We raise events about an aggregate after we persist our state to the database.
+It is OK for events to fail independently from the commands that raised them.

+Tenacity is a Python library that implements common patterns for retrying.